In Love??

 " I ...
 But ...
 I am supposed to make dinner now, we skipped lunch and ..."

-" Let's go, Ajabde, we will eat something on the way, and then we can come back for dinner."
+" Let's go, Ajabdeh, we will eat something on the way, and then we can come back for dinner."
 She agreed.

 The boats ferried people across the river.
-Ajabde, in her own warm nature, had befriended an elderly man and his wife.
+Ajabdeh, in her own warm nature, had befriended an elderly man and his wife.

-" I am Parvat Das and this is my wife Aarti Bai.
-And you?"
+" I am Parvat Das, and this is my wife Aarti Bai.
+We are locals, but we haven't seen you around."

 " What's your name?"
 The wife asked.